what is arthritis?

 In case of severe arthritis in your finger or wrists, a joint fusion where the ends of your bones are put together until they heal and set is performed.
 These methods are only for severe cases of arthritis, where the arthritis pain is extreme and when no kind of medication or physiotherapy in arthritis helps with the healing.

-Physiotherapy for arthritis
+physiotherapy for arthritis

 Physical therapy for arthritis involves exercising the affected joints that help strengthen the muscles around the joint.
 Physiotherapy for arthritis is one of the more natural ways to heal your joint and is recommended to start with at the beginning stages itself.
 Physiotherapy for arthritis is most commonly practiced for arthritis in knee, when there is arthritis back pain and arthritis neck pain.

-Risk factors for arthritis:
+what are risk factors for arthritis:

--Family history – arthritis can also be genetic or hereditary due to the environmental factors that one is exposed to.
+- Family history – arthritis can also be genetic or hereditary due to the environmental factors that one is exposed to.

--Age – Arthritis pain and arthritis symptom is seen to increase with age.
+- Age – Arthritis pain and arthritis symptom is seen to increase with age.

--Earlier joint injury – those with a joint injury, probably due to a sport, is more likely to develop arthritis in that joint.
+- Earlier joint injury – those with a joint injury, probably due to a sport, is more likely to develop arthritis in that joint.
 For example: The most common are arthritis in knee due to a bad landing on the ground during basket ball, long jump, etc.

--Obesity – Excess body weight puts stress on the joints that is one of the major arthritis causes.
+- Obesity – Excess body weight puts stress on the joints that is one of the major arthritis causes.
 The most common case of arthritis knee is due to obesity.

-Complications of arthritis:
+complications of arthritis:

 Severe cases of arthritis in joints such as wrists, fingers, etc. may cause trouble in performing daily tasks due to the arthritis pain.
 Similarly, arthritis in knees or hips, ankles, etc may cause discomfort in walking or sitting comfortably.
 It is thus, extremely important to give attention to the problem as soon as you detect an arthritis symptom and start with arthritis rehabilitation or physical therapy for arthritis.

-Lifestyle changes to help with arthritis
+lifestyle changes to help with arthritis